w3c/wai-website/pages/design-develop/index.fr.md

 title: "Concevoir et développer – Vue d’ensemble"
 nav_title: "Vue d’ensemble"
 lang: fr
+last_updated: 2022-05-19  # Keep the date of the English version

+translation:
-last_updated: 2023-11-29  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+  last_updated: 2023-11-29  # Put the date of the translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: "Sofia Ahmed"